Asuka Langley Soryu: Characterization

+Psychoanalysis and themes

 Asuka has been associated with Ama-no-Uzume, a Shinto deity linked to dance and sensuality, as well as to the red color, typical of the lining of some kimono.

-Her ostentatious competitiveness originates from her childhood experiences, marked by the mental illness and the suicide of her mother, Kyōko.
-Asuka faced her loss by immersing herself in pride, becoming indisposed to any kind of help or advice and adopting strength and self-affirmation as her only raison d'être.
-Tormented "by the fear of not being necessary", she pilots Unit-02 only to satisfy her intimate desire for acceptance, longing to be considered "an elite pilot who will protect humanity".
-She also wants to be recognized by others through her role as a pilot and has been described as a perfectionist.
-Her excessive self-confidence leads her to clash with Shinji, gradually losing self-confidence and becoming psychologically and physically compromised.
-The Fourth Child's selection, Tōji Suzuhara, also contributes to the destruction of her pride.
-After she learns of Kaji's death, she questions the meaning of her life and her identity, avoiding any kind of human contact and never meeting the gaze of other people.
+According to Yūichirō Oguro, editor of the bonus features included with the series' home video releases, Asuka suffers from a masculine protest, a psychological expression that indicates exaggeratedly masculine tendencies in tired and rebellious women who protest against traditional female gender roles.
+She sees her male peers merely as rivals and spectators of her abilities, and suffers from a marked emotional complex for the male sex, merging a so-called "radical rivalry" and a latent inferiority complex.
+Her masculine protest is reflected in her strong misandric tendencies, since she is dominated by the need to beat male peers with an obsessive self-affirmation desire.
+Despite this, she also has a sense of admiration for her guardian and senpai, Ryoji Kaji.
+Asuka is emotionally dependent on him, since she has a strong unconscious desire to find a reference figure to rely on.
+Scholar Alba G. Torrents described Kaji as Asuka's "father figure".
+Asuka's infatuation also leads her to feel great jealousy for him and to seduce him.
+Kaji rejects her advances, saying she's too young, but Asuka insists that she is already grown up.
+Newtype magazine also noted how she sometimes beats boys while being kind to Kaji.

-Overwhelmed by the fear of being alone, the young woman shows that she has a great and morbid need for the Eva, even more than her colleague Shinji has.
+In the latter part of the series, overwhelmed by the fear of being alone, Asuka shows that she has a great and morbid need for the Eva, even more than her colleague Shinji has.
 In a scene from the twenty-fifth episode, she excoriates the Evangelion unit as a "worthless piece of junk", but immediately admits "I'm the junk".
 In the director's cut version of the twenty-second episode, two scenes set in the ninth and fifteenth episodes were added, in which Asuka appears frustrated in front of the sliding door of her room and after the kiss with Shinji; from Asuka's dialogue that overlaps these scenes, it becomes clear that she has been looking for help and love from Shinji.
 Her self-love represents an act of psychological compensation to be recognized in the eyes of other people.
 After her mother's mental illness, she represses her sadness and eventually decides to not cry anymore and to behave like an adult with a reaction formation.
 Her memories related to her past and her mother are repressed and removed from her consciousness during this phase.
 In the last episodes, Asuka completely loses her self-confidence.
 She develops a deep disgust with herself and suffers from separation anxiety.
 The caption "attachment behavior" (愛着行動) also appears in the same episodes.
-The word attachment in psychology can also refer to the emotional bond that is established between the mother and her child; Asuka therefore boards the Eva-02 like a child who instinctively clings to its mother figure.
+The word attachment in psychology can also refer to the emotional bond that is established between the mother and her child; For Asuka, boarding Eva-02 can therefore be regarded as a form of attachment.